themesberg/flowbite/content/components/qr-code.md

 group: components
 toc: true

-previous: Accordion
+previous: Typography
-previousLink: components/accordion/
+previousLink: components/typography/
-next: Avatar
+next: Video
-nextLink: components/avatar/
+nextLink: components/video/
 ---

 QR codes are a popular way to encode information such as website links, texts, and other data into a two-dimensional barcode that can be scanned with a phone camera or other devices.
 The Flowbite component allows you to couple them with other elements such as input fields, tooltips, tab selectors, and more.